 Writing is an Act of Connection

-The following residencies have supported her work, and she's grateful to:
+The following workshops and residences have supported her work:

 The MacDowell Colony

 Ucross Foundation with aid from The Whiting Foundation

 Kimmel Harding Nelson Center

 Anderson Center at Tower View with aid from Jerome Foundation Emerging Artist Fellowship

 Sewanee Writers Conference

 Clarion West (Plague Class of 2020 and Class of 2021)